Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: Classical Input-Quantum Output Channel

-The classical capacity of a quantum channel is defined as the maximum number of information bits that can be modulated into the input quantum states and reliably decoded at the receiver with a set of quantum measurements as the number of transmissions $N_c$ goes to infinity.
-Consider a pure-state classical-quantum (cq) channel $W: x \to \ket{\psi_x}$, where $x\in\mathcal X$ is the classical input, and $\{\ket{\psi_x}\}\in \Hil$ are corresponding modulation symbols at the output of the channel.
-One practical example of a pure-state cq channel is the single-mode lossy optical channel ${\cal N}_{\eta}: \alpha \to |\sqrt{\eta}\alpha\rangle$, where $\alpha \in {\mathbb C}$ is the complex field amplitude at the input of the channel, $\eta \in (0,1]$ is the transmissivity (the fraction of input power that appears at the output), and $|\sqrt{\eta}\alpha\rangle$ is the quantum description of an ideal laser-light pulse, a coherent-state\footnote{It is important to note here the difference between a classical channel and a classical-quantum channel.
-There is no physical measurement that can noiselessly measure the output amplitude $\sqrt{\eta}\alpha$.
-Any specific choice of an optical receiver---such as homodyne, heterodyne or direct-detection---induces a specific discrete memoryless {\em classical} channel $p(\beta | \alpha)$ between the input $\alpha$ and the measurement result $\beta$.
-The Shannon capacity of this classical channel, for any given measurement choice, is strictly smaller than the Holevo capacity of the cq channel ${\cal N}_\eta$.}.
+The classical capacity of a quantum channel is defined as the maximum number of information bits that can be sent per use of the quantum channel, by encoding a message into a transmitted modulated quantum state (which could be entangled over many uses of the channel), and decoding the message at the channel's output by applying any measurement permissible by quantum mechanics.
+In this paper, we will restrict our attention to a pure-state memoryless classical-quantum (cq) channel $W: x \to \ket{\psi_x}$, which takes a classical input $x\in\mathcal{X}$ at the input of the channel and maps it to a quantum (pure) state $|\psi_x\rangle \in \Hil$, where $\Hil$ is a complex Hilbert space.

+As a concrete example of a pure-state cq channel, the transmission of an ideal laser light pulse over a lossy optical channel can be modeled as a pure-state cq channel ${\cal N}_{\eta}: {\pmb{\alpha}} \to |\sqrt{\eta}{\pmb{\alpha}}\rangle$, where ${\pmb{\alpha}} \in {\mathbb C}$ is the complex field amplitude (of the coherent state $|{\pmb{\alpha}}\rangle$) at the input of the channel, $\eta \in (0,1]$ is the transmissivity (the fraction of input power that appears at the output), and $|\sqrt{\eta}{\pmb{\alpha}}\rangle$ is a coherent state at the channel's output.\footnote{It is important to note here the difference between a classical channel and a classical-quantum channel.
+There is no physical measurement that can noiselessly measure the output amplitude $\sqrt{\eta}{\pmb{\alpha}}$.
+Any specific choice of an optical receiver---such as homodyne, heterodyne or direct-detection---induces a specific discrete memoryless {\em classical} channel $p({\pmb{\beta}} | {\pmb{\alpha}})$ between the input ${\pmb{\alpha}}$ and the measurement result ${\pmb{\beta}}$.
+The Shannon capacity of this induced classical channel, for any given measurement choice at the receiver, is strictly smaller than the Holevo capacity of the measurement-unrestricted cq channel ${\cal N}_\eta$.
+As discussed above, for a receiver's performance to asymptotically approach the Holevo capacity, it must make a joint-detection measurement over an infinite codeword, which in this case is a block of modulated laser pulses.} The coherent state $\ket{{\pmb{\alpha}}}$ is the quantum description of an ideal laser-light pulse in a given field mode, of mean photon number $|{\pmb{\alpha}}|^2$, and a carrier-phase offset given by the phase of ${\pmb{\alpha}}$.
+The coherent state is a pure state given by $\ket{{\pmb{\alpha}}} = e^{-|{\pmb{\alpha}}|^2/2}\sum_{n=0}^\infty \left({{\pmb{\alpha}}}^n/\sqrt{n!}\right)|n\rangle$, where $\ket{n}, n = 0, 1, \ldots$, the photon number states, form a complete orthonormal basis for the state space of a single optical mode.